rawan-ghobar/smart_fridge/README.md

 #### Frontend
 - The mobile application is developed using React Native with Expo, providing cross-platform compatibility.
 Axios is used for seamless communication with the backend APIs.

+#### IoT & Edge Integration
+Besides the manual input, an ESP32-CAM module is used as the smart fridge's visual sensor.
+The module captures images and sends them directly to the backend for ingredient detection and logging.

 <br><br>

 <!-- Project Highlights -->